 3. There are many drinking chants at Monash.
 You wIll have plenty of time to learn them all.
 Don’t be overwhelmed. #trueblue

-5. Being ‘too cool’ for dress-up themes is uncool.
+4..
+Being ‘too cool’ for dress-up themes is uncool.
 The more elaborate your costume at any event, the more you will fit-in.
-Rumour has it, Katrina spent 3 hours making a hat for one of her costumes in first year.
+Rumour has it, Issy spent 5 hours making her costume for Mystery Bus last year.

-6. Apply to join the Biomed committee as one of our four Jaffy reps so you can assist us in organising many social and academic events.
+5. Apply to join the Biomed committee as one of our four first year reps so you can assist us in organising many social and academic events.
 Being selected is through a democratic voting process, so make a name for yourself at our events.
 95% of the time, attendees of Biomed cAMP are selected, but if you can’t make it there, don’t be dissuaded!

 program is run by the Monash BDI Student Experience Team and is a great way to ease the transition into uni, which is usually a big and sometimes overwhelming experience - especially with all the changes that have occured this year.
 As a first-year, you’ll be paired with a volunteer second or third year student who has been selected by the program organisers.
 They’ve completed online modules in mentoring, diversity & inclusion and understanding mental health.
 We hope that having a Biomed mentor will mean that you are able to seek advice and support about settling into uni and your course.
 We’ve all been a first-year at some point in our university experience and we know how it feels.
 Make sure to keep in touch with your mentor and attend those online zoom meetings to work through the immense amount of ‘newness’ that accompanies starting uni for the first time.